burhanb712/FireQuest/README.md

 -The scene of the project is located in Assest/Scene folder

--The charachter moves in the scene using awsd keys and the view point is controlled by mouse
+-The charachter moves in the scene using AWSD keys and the view point is controlled by mouse